 Arrange for someone to help out with everyday tasks like cooking, shopping and laundry.

+Remove all loose carpets and tape down electrical cords to avoid falls.
 Put items that you use often within easy reach before surgery so you won’t have to reach and bend as often.

 Make sure you have a stable chair with a firm seat cushion, a firm back and two arms.